peczenyj/fmtquotecheck/README.md

 # quotecheck

-verify when '%s' can be substitute by %q on fmt.Sprintf
+verify when safely escape and single quote strings on fmt.Sprintf